Agentic AI Security Reference Architecture (AAI-S RA)

 EgressAgentGateway (Linux Foundation, Apache 2.0); mTLS via Istio (CNCF OSS) or Linkerd (CNCF OSS); Docker DOCKER-USER iptables chain for egress filteringAgentGateway is the canonical OSS agent proxy; Istio adds mTLS with near-zero operational overhead vs DIY

-DataOWASP AIBOM Generator (CycloneDX 1.6, OSS); sigstore / cosign for artifact signing; RAGShield or TrustRAG for RAG attestation; Brain Git (SlowMist) for state rollbackAll zero-cost; RAGShield/TrustRAG are research-grade — treat as experimental until production-validated
+DataOWASP AIBOM Generator (CycloneDX ML-BOM, OSS); sigstore / cosign for artifact signing; lockfile enforcement + SCA for slopsquatting; RAGShield or TrustRAG for RAG attestation; Brain Git (SlowMist) for state rollbackAll zero-cost; for a closed-corpus bot the load-bearing control is answer-time entitlement enforcement (no strong FOSS option — this is a COTS/platform gap); RAGShield/TrustRAG are research-grade

 ObservabilityOpenTelemetry gen_ai.* SemConv (CNCF standard, v1.37+); Langtrace or Traceloop (OSS) for agent-aware tracing; PyRIT (Microsoft OSS) + Garak (NVIDIA OSS) + Promptfoo (OSS) for red-team coverageOTel is the zero-cost observability foundation; the three red-team tools cover orchestration / probe / regression — all open-source